OpenTelemetry Tracing¶

 Using the strip_incoming_traceparent boolean option, the EDNS option will be removed from the query.

 By default, dnsdist uses 65500 for the TRACEPARENT option code.
-This code can be changed using the traceparent_edns_option_code option.
+This code can be changed using the traceparent_edns_option_code option in the YAML config and the traceparentOptionCode for Lua.

 Note that this will only happen when value is set to true.